JamesLochhead/secure-bash-prompt/README.md

 ## Usage

+TODO: update with advice on locals and unset -f

 * Copy the contents of `prompt_command.sh` to your `$HOME/.bashrc` file.
 * Customise the `PS1` variable as you'd like the prompt to look.
 * Extra functionality is available in `functions.sh`.
 To use this file,